-- The schedule isn’t used.
+1. The schedule isn’t used.

-- The updated schedule is ignored, with no action being taken to rectify the slippage and lost time.
+With no action being taken to rectify the slippage and lost time.

-- Contractors deliberately manipulate the schedule to hide that they are behind schedule.
+Contractors deliberately manipulate the schedule to hide that they are behind schedule.

 A construction schedule is a valuable tool to plan and monitor construction projects.
 Unfortunately, sometimes these schedules have errors that can provide misleading information.
 It is important that the schedule is prepared properly, taking cognizance of all aspects of the project site, the type of structure being built, the terms of the contract document and the local weather conditions.
 Of course, the schedule must be realistic and not something that is forced to fit the client’s milestones which might not be realistic!